Challenges of Operating A Hong Kong Company

 The greatness of the Hong Kong Economy

-The reason why the Hong Kong economy is great is due to the corporate profit tax that is capped at 16.5%, and the salaries tax at 15%.
+The reason why the Hong Kong economy is great is due to the corporate profits tax that is capped at 16.5%, and the salaries tax at 15%.
 Other than this, the best part about opening a company in Hong Kong is that you would never have to suffer from levies on dividends, capital gains tax, withholding tax, sales tax, or VAT.

 Due to these benefits and the free trade port, Hong Kong company challenges become minimal, making this the most logical place to open a company for those who want to grow in Asia.
 Despite the apparent attraction of Hong Kong as an investment destination, several legal and accounting burdens can extinguish international startups.